-To the Board of Commissioners Lincoln Parish Sales and Use Tax Commission Ruston, Louisiana
+To the Board of Commissioners Lincoln Parish Sales & Use Tax Commission Ruston, Louisiana

-I have audited the accompanying financial statements of the Lincoln Parish Sales and Use tax Commission as of June 30, 2005, and for the year ended then.
-These financial statements are the responsibility of the Lincoln Parish Sales and Use Tax Commission's management.
+I have audited the accompanying basic financial statements of the Lincoln Parish Sales and Use Tax Commission, as of and for the year ended June 30, 2007, as listed in the table of contents.
+These basic financial statements are the responsibility of the Commission's management.
 My responsibility is to express an opinion on these financial statements based on my audit.